Overview of Risk Management at Clark

 All employers in Massachusetts are required to carry workers’ compensation insurance covering their employees for on-the-job injuries or illnesses.
 Clark University is a member of the Independent Schools Compensation Corporation (ISCC), which provides worker’s compensation insurance to more than 160 member organizations made up of private schools, colleges and cultural institutions.
 ISCC also provides safety and risk management services to help members maintain a safe workplace.

-The safety and health of faculty and staff is a primary concern of the University.
+The safety and health of Clark University employees (staff, faculty, student workers) is a primary concern of the University.
 Safety is a shared responsibility between the University and its employees.
 The University has the responsibility to provide a safe, healthy workplace.

 Faculty and staff are responsible for: